Zeraphu/ecn_ga-mppi/README.md

 2. `underwater-rov` branch will include its model class, its cost function and other params.
 3. `unicycle` branch ^ same but for unicycle.

-The 'Projects' section will include all the tasks and task allocation.
-And the 'Wiki' section can include all the useful links and other info, if needed.
+The [Projects](https://github.com/users/Zeraphu/projects/2/views/1) section will include all the tasks and task allocation.
+And the [Wiki](https://github.com/Zeraphu/ecn_ga-mppi/wiki) section can include all the useful links and other info, if needed.
 (TODO)